tanweijie123/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 User closes the Settings window.
     * 2a1.
-FitEgo closes the Settings window
+FitEgo closes the Settings window.

       Use case ends.